Gauge Enhanced Quantum Criticality Beyond the Standard Model

-Ref.~\cite{JW2006.16996, JW2008.06499, JW2012.15860} then suggests the consequences that the missing 16th Weyl fermions can be substituted by additional 4d or 5d gapped topological quantum field theories (TQFTs), or by 4d gapless interacting conformal field theories (CFTs) to saturate a certain $\Z_{16}$ global anomaly.
+Ref.~\cite{JW2006.16996, JW2008.06499, JW2012.15860} then suggests that the missing 16th Weyl fermions can be substituted by additional 4d or 5d gapped topological quantum field theories (TQFTs), or by 4d gapless interacting conformal field theories (CFTs) to saturate a certain $\Z_{16}$ global anomaly.
 On the other hand, our present work does \emph{not} introduce these $\Z_{16}$-class anomalous sectors, because we already have implemented the 16n Weyl fermion models that already make the $\Z_{16}$ global anomaly fully cancelled. } In our convention, we write Weyl fermions in the left-handed ($L$) basis which means that each is a 2-component ${\bf 2}_L$ spinor of the spacetime symmetry group Spin(1,3).

 \item \emph{The $su(5)$ Grand Unification} ({$su(5)$ GUT}): Georgi-Glashow (GG) \cite{Georgi1974syUnityofAllElementaryParticleForces} hypothesized that at a higher energy, the three SM gauge interactions merged into a single electronuclear force under a simple Lie algebra $su(5)$, or precisely a Lie group